googbob/Dev-Stack-Agents/README.md

 ## Contributing

+We welcome contributions that uphold the project's commitment to principal-level expertise.
+Whether you're adding a new agent or refining an existing one, please ensure your work emphasizes

-Contributions are welcomed!
-If you wish to add or improve an agent, please ensure it aligns with the core philosophy of principal-level expertise.
-Focus on strategic value, clear deliverables, and modern best practices.
+strategic value, clear deliverables, and adherence to modern best practices.
+Well-documented, reproducible, and thoughtfully scoped contributions are especially appreciated.

-## License
+### License

-This collection of agents is licensed under the [MIT License](LICENSE).
+This repository is licensed under the MIT License, granting broad permission for use, modification, and distribution.
+Please review the terms before contributing.